 - Replace the pepper with some balsamic vinegar if you want a more tangy taste than a slight spice.
 The balsamic will transform your savory bacon into something sweet, tangy, and rich.

-- If you don’t like maple syrup, try using coconut oil or avocado oil.
+- If you don’t like maple syrup, try using coconut or avocado oil.

-- Try replacing your regular bacon with something like applewood smoked bacon if you want even more flavor.
+- Try replacing your regular bacon with applewood smoked bacon if you want even more flavor.

 - Try to serve your bacon within 4 hours of making it.
 If you leave it any longer, the nuts lose their crispness.
 It still tastes good, but it’s more delicious while it's crispy.
-Try and avoid prepping the recipe beforehand, as it tastes a lot better the day of.
+Avoid prepping the recipe beforehand, as it tastes a lot better the day of.

 - Calories: 150